Trafford Leigh-Mallory: First World War

 Leigh-Mallory immediately volunteered to join a Territorial Force battalion of the King's (Liverpool Regiment) as a private.
 He was commissioned as a second lieutenant on 3 October 1914 and transferred to the Lancashire Fusiliers though officer training kept him in England when his battalion embarked.
 In the spring of 1915, he went to the front with the South Lancashire Regiment and was wounded during an attack at the Second Battle of Ypres.
 He was promoted to lieutenant on 21 June 1915.

 After recovering from his wounds, Leigh-Mallory joined the Royal Flying Corps in January 1916 and was accepted for pilot training.
 On 7 July 1916, he was posted, as a lieutenant in the RFC, to No. 7 Squadron, where he flew on bombing, reconnaissance and photographic operations during the Battle of the Somme.

 He was then transferred to No. 5 Squadron in July 1916 before returning to England.
 He was promoted to temporary captain on 2 November 1916.

 Leigh-Mallory's first combat command was No. 8 Squadron in November 1917.
 In the period after the Battle of Cambrai, No. 8 Squadron was involved in army cooperation, directing tanks and artillery.
-At the Armistice, Leigh-Mallory was mentioned in despatches and awarded the Distinguished Service Order.
+At the Armistice, Leigh-Mallory was mentioned in dispatches and awarded the Distinguished Service Order.